Perry defends plan for Nevada nuclear-waste storage site

-"We have to find a solution," Perry told lawmakers.
+"We have to find a solution," Perry said.
 "Thirty-nine states as repositories is not an appropriate solution."

 The Trump administration is seeking $116 million in this year's budget on the effort, including restarting the licensing process for a permanent repository for high-level nuclear waste at Yucca Mountain in Nevada.

-Opposition from Nevada previously has helped put the plan on a back-burner.
-The Trump administration has revived the Yucca Mountain proposal.
+Opposition from Nevada previously helped put the plan on a back-burner.
+The Trump administration revived the Yucca Mountain proposal.

-Nevada Democratic Gov. Steve Sisolak said earlier this month that the Trump administration was "attempting to shove even more unwanted toxic material down our throats."
+"I don't know how Nevadans can make it any clearer that we don't want our state to turn into America's nuclear dumping ground," Democratic Gov. Steve Sisolak said Tuesday.

+Nevada's congressional delegation should do "whatever it takes to ensure the Yucca Mountain project remains dead," Sisolak said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.